k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 </tr>
 <tr>
 <td valign="top" width="200pxl">
-<p><h4>trnPostProcessList</p>
+<p><h5>trnPostProcessList</p>
 </td>
 <td valign="top" width="300pxl">
 <p>Define the list of post-processes to run at the end of the task's execution.
 For example, a process that sends a mail to notify the user when the task's execution ends.</p>
 <p>Each process is implemented as a Broadway flow.</p>
 </td>
 <td valign="top" width="400pxl">
 <p>Populate the list of Broadway flows and the LU of the Broadway flow.
-The LU can be empty if the post processes are defined under Shared Objects whereby the TDM task execution process sets the LU Name to TDM when running Batch commands to execute post execution processes. </p>
+The LU can be empty if the post processes are defined under Shared Objects whereby the TDM task execution process sets the LU Name to TDM when running Batch commands to carry out post execution processes. </p>
 </td>
 </tr>
 <tr>
 <td valign="top" width="200pxl">
-<p><h4>trnTDMCleanUp</p>
+<p><h5>trnTDMCleanUp</p>
 </td>
 <td valign="top" width="300pxl">
 <p>Define the list of the TDM DB tables to be cleaned by the <a href= "/articles/TDM/tdm_architecture/06_tdmdb_cleanup_process.md">TDM clean-up process</a>.
 The translation defines the Delete statement on each table and a clean-up indicator indicating whether the table should be cleaned by the TDM clean-up process.</p>